 Common tactics families and loved ones may require later, such as appropriate swallowing and other forms of communication, make future obstacles easier to address.

 Many people who suffer from Alzheimer’s feel as though they lose their dignity as the disease progresses.
 Speech impairment therapy gives patients confidence.
 It gives them a purpose and results.

 This confidence encourages those with Alzheimer’s to continue friendships and attend social events.

 Isolation is common in individuals suffering from the disease.
-With the aid of speech therapy, many learn to address these negative feelings.
+With the aid of online speech therapy, many learn to address these negative feelings.
 Avoiding isolation encourages positive emotions and personal well-being.